-The Hall of Union and Peace is one of the three palaces in the interior court of the Palace Museum in Beijing, which sits between the Palace of Heavenly Purity and the Palace of Earthly Tranquility.
+The Hall of Union and Peace is one of the three palaces in the interior court of the Palace Museum or Forbidden City in Beijing, which sits between the Palace of Heavenly Purity and the Palace of Earthly Tranquility.

 Relics in the Palace

 Twenty-Five Imperial Seals

 The twenty-five imperials seals were used by emperors to execute imperial power.
 Emperor Qianlong of the Qing Dynasty placed the twenty-five imperial seals that represented imperial authority in the Palace of Union and Peace in the 13th year of his reign (1748 AD).
 They can only be used with prior permission from emperors.

 The copper clepsydra is also called a water clock.
 It was a device for measuring time in ancient China.
 As early as 3,000 years ago, Chinese people invented the method for measuring time by the regulated flow of water through a small aperture.

 The copper clepsydra displayed in the Palace of Union and Peace was made in the 10th year of Qianlong’s reign (1745 AD).
 Today, it is still a well-conserved water clock in China.